This post may contain affiliate links. Please read our disclosure policy for more information.

 Simply getting to San Juan Island was quite the ordeal for these Midwestern land-locked tourists.
 As we planned, we realized that we wanted our car on San Juan Island, so that meant driving our car onto a ferry and sailing to the island.

 It’s recommended that you reserve your ferry time weeks in advance, and there are only certain times the ferry is available.
 You can get information about ferry times and the process by clicking here.
+You can read all about our experience on the ferry by clicking here.

-I will write more about this process later, but this is another reason I would suggest staying a night at Friday Harbor on San Juan.
+This is another reason I would suggest staying a night at Friday Harbor on San Juan.
 You will not feel like you’re trying to cram everything in and still get a good ferry time, arriving or leaving.

 Arriving at Friday Harbor on San Juan Island